alps-lab/alps-lab.github.io/about.md

 ### Howdy!

-I am Assistant Professor in the College of Information Sciences and Technology (IST) at Penn State.
+I am Assistant Professor in the College of Information Sciences and Technology at Penn State.
 I conduct research at the intersection of machine learning, privacy, and security.
+I direct the [Algorithmic Learning, Privacy, and Security]({{ site.baseurl }}/alps) (ALPS) Lab.
 My ongoing work focuses on making AI systems practically useful via providing
  * Security Assurance -- resilient against malicious manipulations
  * Privacy Preservation -- respectful for individual privacy
  * Decision-Making Transparency -- interpretable to human perception

-I direct the [Algorithmic Learning, Privacy, and Security]({{ site.baseurl }}/alps) (ALPS) Lab.
+I joined Penn State in Fall 2019.
+Prior to that I was an assistant professor at Lehigh.
+I received my doctoral degree from Georgia Tech and finished my undergrad study at Zhejiang University (China).

 <hr>